About electric vehicles

 What about Tesla?

 Many people have heard about the cars being sold by Tesla.
-In our view, Tesla is a very important carmaker.
-However, Tesla does not offer cars at discounts through programs like Drive Green.
+Tesla is a very important carmaker, but it does not offer cars at discounts through programs like Drive Green.
 In addition to considering a Tesla, we encourage you to consider the cars offered through Drive Green.

 How do I charge my car with wind power?